Hotels near Verde Valley Fairgrounds

 Which hotels near Verde Valley Fairgrounds are good for team or group travel?

 Several hotels near Verde Valley Fairgrounds accommodate team and group travel.
-SpringHill Suites by Marriott Cottonwood (0.49 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Super 8 by Wyndham Cottonwood (1.11 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-Best Western Cottonwood Inn (1.64 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+SpringHill Suites by Marriott Cottonwood (0.49 mi, from $238/night), Super 8 by Wyndham Cottonwood (1.11 mi, from $96/night), and Best Western Cottonwood Inn (1.64 mi, from $137/night) all offer complimentary breakfast and on-site laundry.
+SpringHill Suites by Marriott Cottonwood also has meeting space.
+Super 8 by Wyndham Cottonwood also has bus or oversized vehicle parking.
+Best Western Cottonwood Inn also has meeting space.

 Are there budget-friendly hotels near Verde Valley Fairgrounds?